Clusterpath Gaussian Graphical Modeling: Additional Simulation Results

 \section{Additional Simulation Results}

 This appendix provides supplementary simulation results from the experiments discussed in the main paper.
 Figures~\ref{fig:WB2022_variables} and~\ref{fig:WB2022_clusters} illustrate the results for the chain simulation design with varying numbers of variables and clusters, respectively.
 Figure~\ref{fig:imperfect} shows the results for designs featuring an approximate block structure.
 The performance of the methods is evaluated based on estimation accuracy (Frobenius norm), clustering quality (number of clusters and ARI), and sparsity recognition (FPR and FNR).
+Figure~\ref{fig:computation_time} displays the total computation time over a grid of values for the aggregation parameter (while keeping other tuning parameters fixed) for an increasing number of variables.